 Everyone is invited!

 On July 9th , you are invited to the 6th annual Arbon Hay Days!
 If you live in Arbon, lived here in the past, want to live here, or are a friend of someone who lives here, you are invited (in short, absolutely everyone is invited).
-There will be plenty of food, shade from the sun, games for kids and adults, and music from our very own Brody Fitch!
+There will be plenty of food, shade from the sun, and games for kids and adults.
 Come and visit with your neighbors and enjoy an evening of fun and relaxation.

 Location: Hayden’s Pond (click to see a map).
 There will be plenty of signs to direct you to the location on the day of the event.